shader-slang/slang/docs/user-guide/02-conventional-features.md

 However, because of certain systematic differences between entry point types, a uniform being _global_ or _local_ will have very important consequences on the underlying layout and behavior.

-For most all entry point types, D3D12 and Vulkan use one common root signature to define both global and local uniform parameters.
-For these cases, Slang maps uniforms to this common root signature.
+For most all entry point types, D3D12 will use one common root signature to define both global and local uniform parameters.
+Likewise, Vulkan descriptors will bind to a common pipeline layout.
+For both of these cases, Slang maps uniforms to the common root signature / pipeline layout.

-However, for ray tracing entry points, these parameters map to either _global_ root signatures or to _local_ root signatures, with the latter being stored in the shader binding table.
+However, for ray tracing entry points and D3D12, these parameters map to either _global_ root signatures or to _local_ root signatures, with the latter being stored in the shader binding table.
+In Vulkan, D3D12's global root signatures translate to a shared ray tracing pipeline layout, while local root signatures map again to shader binding table records.

-When entry points match a "ray tracing" type, we bind uniforms which are in the _global_ scope to the _global_ root signature, while uniforms which are _local_ are bound to the _local_ root signature.
+When entry points match a "ray tracing" type, we bind uniforms which are in the _global_ scope to the _global_ root signature (or ray tracing pipeline layout), while uniforms which are _local_ are bound to shader binding table records, which depend on the underlying runtime record indexing.

 Consider the following: